We couldn’t do it without YOU!

-Pictured from l to r: Susan Duffy, Paul Moran, Jennifer Yurgel, Anne Karig, Ryan Montagno, Denise Chang, Ebony Dunn Callands, Kim Kaschak, Linda Bradway[Community Partner], and Susanne Theis
+Pictured from left to right: Susan Duffy, Paul Moran, Jennifer Yurgel, Anne Karig, Ryan Montagno, Denise Chang, Ebony Dunn Callands, Kim Kaschak, Linda Bradway[Community Partner], and Susanne Theis

 Not Pictured: Sherri Harris, Brynnlee Pavlovich, Neha Badheka, Ava Murphy

 Construction: Susanne Theis

 Susanne has been a regular weekday volunteer since the beginning of the Bridgewater project.
 She helped complete the nine homes there and has moved to Franklin and Lambertville with us.
 Susanne came with skills and immediately became a real asset to our weekday crew.
-She is a fast learner and able teacher.
+She is a fast learner and an able teacher.
 Susanne quickly became a Women Build crew leader teaching others what she had learned.
-Susanne is teased about being a perfectionist, but you know that any job she does will be done correctly!
-Susanne has become our flooring – tile and bamboo – expert guiding others on this task.
+Susanne is teased about being a perfectionist, but you kn0w that any job she does will be done correctly!
+Susanne has become our flooring expert – tile and bamboo – guiding others on this task.
 Susanne is a wonderful friend and volunteer.

 The Kathleen M. Weidling Family Selection Award: Ryan Montagno, Kim Kaschak, and Ebony Dunn Callands

 Ryan Montagno is one of the “veteran” members of the Family Selection Committee, having joined the Committee in 2010.
 This year, Ryan took the lead on an application for our Kingwood project, and the financial issues turned out to be more complicated than the usual application.
 In addition, as part of the Committee’s goal of reaching a greater number of potential applicant families, Ryan created a spreadsheet listing the addresses and emails of all the libraries in Somerset, Hunterdon, and Warren Counties.
 Ryan is an excellent reviewer and offers constructive insight on the financial issues of applications.
 His thoroughness, thoughtfulness, and insight are extremely valuable to the Committee.